What became of the vision of black power?

 There were local efforts in various cities to develop local community control of the schools and the police, and they in general resulted in a greater level of parental participation in schools and citizen participation in overseeing the police.
 But the schools and the police remained under the supervision of a white authority.

-Nor was there any indication in the social indicators that progress was somehow being made, in spite of the lack of practical implementation of formulated goals.
-Indeed, during the 1970s, the first signs of the sustained structural crisis of the world-economy were becoming manifest, including the combination of inflation and economic stagnation dubbed “stagflation.”
+Nor was there any sign in the social indicators that progress was somehow being made, in spite of the lack of practical implementation of formulated goals.
+Indeed, during the 1970s, the first signs of the sustained structural crisis of the world-economy were becoming manifest, including the combination of inflation and economic stagnation dubbed as “stagflation.”
 As a result, black median income fell during the 1970s, and black unemployment by the end of the decade was at its highest level since the 1940s.

 In retrospect, perhaps one could reasonably say that PUSH initiatives in stimulating black-owned economic enterprises and in creating motivational programs for black youth needed to be developed as dimensions of an integral and comprehensive project of local black control of the institutions of the black community.